cphannan/cphannan.github.io/_posts/2020-04-18-ansible-devnet-part1.md

 We now have a solid Ansible directory structure, with the Cisco DevNet sandboxes for multiple OS types defined in a dedicated development inventory.

-[Part 2](/2020/06/06/ansible-devnet-part2/) of this guide will cover creating a simple playbook to retrieve information from the Cisco DevNet sandboxes.
+[Part 2]({% post_url 2020-06-06-ansible-devnet-part2 %}) of this guide shows you how to create a simple playbook to retrieve information from the Cisco DevNet sandbox devices.